 Bad Ones Tell.
 Good Ones Show.
 Great Ones Let You Explore.

-After testing more platforms than I'd like to admit, one observation held across every category:
+After evaluating more platforms than I'd like to admit, one observation held every time:

 A bad product buries you in feature lists.
 It needs you to trust the description because the experience won't make the case on its own.